 1. Lower Body Strength

 In the early off-season (October through December) is when we train absolute strength for ball players.
-This is when we need to put on some size muscle-wise, as well as strength-wise to be able to really crush the ball.
+This is when we need to put on some muscle to be able to really crush the ball.

-You would have a tough time finding a great power hitter in the MLB who doesn’t have a respectable deadlift or hip bridge.
-Exercises such as dead-lifts and hip bridges focus on the same muscles (glutes, hamstrings and core) that are the major players in the forward phase of the swing.
+You would have a tough time finding a great hitter in the MLB who doesn’t have a respectable deadlift or hip bridge in the weight room.
+These exercises focus on the same muscles (glutes, hamstrings and core) that are the major players in the stride phase of the swing.
+I can say this with a high degree of certainty…

 (Trap Bar Deadlift)